Emergency Rescue

 For many municipal and law enforcement agencies, the assurance that they can address large-scale situations of animal cruelty at no charge or burden to their communities is a determinative factor in their decision to take action.
 Because of ARC’s compassionate donor and volunteer networks, ARC can offer this assurance to animals in need, who may have suffered for years unaided, and their communities.

-If you know of, or think you know of, a large number of animals who are suffering due to abuse, neglect, or a natural disaster, please report it immediately to your local law enforcement and animal control authorities and then fill ARC’s Report Cruelty form.
+If you know of, or think you know of, a large number of animals who are suffering due to abuse, neglect, or a natural disaster, please report it immediately to your local law enforcement and animal control authorities and then fill out ARC’s Report Cruelty form.

 If you know of, or think you know of, a situation where a single animal or a smaller number of animals are being abused or neglected, please contact your local law enforcement and animal control authorities or local animal rescue groups.